-Examples of documentation that may provide convincing evidence include the following:
+Examples of documentation that may provide convincing evidence toward meeting the residency policy requirement include the following:

 - 1. Current apartment lease or purchase of a permanent independent residence. - Payment of appropriate state and local taxes.
 Special attention shall be given to payment of Commonwealth taxes on income earned during periods of temporary absence from this Commonwealth. - 3.
 Transfer of bank accounts, automobile and other registered property to this Commonwealth. - 4.
 Current Pennsylvania driver's license or state ID. - 5.
 Pay stubs with Philadelphia home address showing payment of Philadelphia wage taxes.